basho/basho_docs/source/languages/en/riak/community/style-guide.md

 #### Quotations

 Use quotations for emphasizing text from other sources when used verbatim.
-Quotations are preferred especially in web documents to underlying as an alternate emphasis method beyond bold or italics.
+We prefer quotations in web documents to underlining as an alternate emphasis method beyond bold or italics.

 Example:

 "Yes, it can silently fail if you don't check the returned error code."

+#### Blockquotes

+For multiple sentence quotes, consider a blockquote, which is a line started with a less than (>) character.

+Example:

+> To achieve this level of availability, Dynamo sacrifices consistency under certain failure scenarios.
+It makes extensive use of object versioning and application-assisted conflict resolution in a manner that provides a novel interface for developers to use.

 #### Semicolons